 As I looked into and reassembled all my old M:TRON and Blacktron II sets I discovered something truly amazing – official images of even more space ships and space stations with magnetic connections and more trans-neon green goodness!
 I was never a box collector growing up and didn’t even remember that there use to be photos of additional builds on the back of old sets.
 I very much love following the official instructions, and rarely enjoy making LEGO MOC (My Own Creation) sets.
 (Here’s my first MOC, a nod to the theme that brought me back to LEGO.)
 But, once I found out about the alternate builds and even more spaceships and space stations I couldn’t wait to find some instructions!

 In this amazing day and age in which we live with the internet and dedicated communities for every interest and hobby I figured it would not be a difficult task to find what I was looking for, simple instructions for back of the box alternate builds.
 But, no instructions existed.

 No help.
 I tried again.

 The instructions didn’t exist.
 However, I did hear back from a few other people who felt the same need and were ready to help.
 As a web and graphic designer by trade, I already had all the tools.
 So, I created Back of the Box Builds.

 I hope this site will serve as a resource to the entire AFOL community and to any kids who are lucky enough to discover the magic that was once printed on the back of old LEGO boxes.
 A huge thank you to everyone who has helped provide feedback, box photos, and submitted instructions to build these forgotten images!
-This is a fan created site, for fans, by fans of classic LEGO.
+This is a fan created site, for fans, by fans of this highly sophisticated interlocking brick system.

 Happy building!
 M:TRON FOREVER!